 Notre Dame Symphony Orchestra

 Orchestral auditions are held on Wednesday and Thursday evenings of the first class week.
-There are also sign-up sheets posted in Crowley Hall prior to the audition period.
+There are also sign-up sheets posted in O'Neill Hall of Music prior to the audition period.
 Auditions at other times in the school year are welcome; please contact the orchestra director for more information.
 Returning members of the orchestra are required to re-audition each year.